 Recognized by Apple as a distinguished program for innovation, leadership, and educational excellence.

-Applicants must possess a recognized diploma or degree in fields such as Developmental Service Worker, Child & Youth Worker, Social Service Worker, Early Childhood Education, Educational Assistant or similar programs and/or a Degree in Psychology, Education, Child Studies, Rehabilitation or similar programs.
+Applicants must possess a recognized diploma or degree in fields such as Developmental Service Worker, Child & Youth Care, Social Service Worker, Early Childhood Education, Educational Assistant or similar programs and/or a Degree in Psychology, Education, Child Studies, Rehabilitation or similar programs.

 Our graduates qualify for employment as instructor therapists with regional providers of the Autism Intervention Program, private providers of IBI therapy to families under the supervision of licensed psychologists or Board Certified Behaviour Analysts, autism specialists in other service agencies, and by school boards to deliver programs for children with autism and other learning and behavioural challenges.